 Controlling ambient light in photography

-- Diffuse – partially block the light with a diffuser or any thin fabric that lets through some, but not all, of the light
+- Diffuse light – partially block the light with a diffuser or any thin fabric that lets through some, but not all, of the light

-- Block (aka flag) – use a solid object (black or white) to cast shadow over your subject so that no direct light lands on them.
+- Block (aka flag) light – use a solid object (black or white) to cast shadow over your subject so that no direct light lands on them.
 The object can be handheld or look for the shadow cast by a large object, like a building or a tree.